dotnet-foundation/content/README.md

 **Content Creation**

-Content creation requests are requests for guest blog posts writen for the [.NET Foundation blog](https://dotnetfoundation.org/blog), videos to host on our [YouTube channel](http://www.youtube.com/c/NETFoundation), or content that should be on our website, www.dotnetfoundation.org.
+Content creation requests are requests for guest blog posts writen for the [.NET Foundation blog](https://dotnetfoundation.org/news-events/latest-news), videos to host on our [YouTube channel](http://www.youtube.com/c/NETFoundation), or content that should be on our website, www.dotnetfoundation.org.
 When a creation request is scheduled it will also be amplified on our social channels.

-To request technical content and presentations see the [dotnet-presentations repo](https://github.com/dotnet-presentations).

-To submit issues and bugs for the website, see the [marketing repo](https://github.com/dotnet-foundation/wg-marketing/issues).